siamaksade/openshift-jenkins-demo/README.md

 # Setup

-Create projects for CI/CD components and Dev and Stage environments:
+Follow these [instructions](https://github.com/OpenShiftDemos/openshift-cd-demo/tree/openshift-3.3/docs/oc-cluster.md) in order to create a local OpenShift cluster.
+Otherwise using your current OpenShift cluster, create projects for CI/CD components and Dev and Stage environments:

   ```
   oc new-project dev --display-name="Tasks - Dev"